Bullied teen kills herself in front of family

 Bullied for her weight

-Jackie says Brandy has always been bullied for her weight, but the cyberbullying ramped up in April.
+Brandy's sister, Jackie, says the teen had always been bullied for her weight, but the cyberbullying ramped up in April.

 "People would make up fake Facebook accounts and they would message her and she wouldn't respond and they would still come at her," Jackie said.